nikhilpatil6376/Web-Development/README.md

 # Web-Development:
+Note:Web Pages Screenshort are available in a folder Web Page of every project.

 01. Project-01(Page Layout):Web Page Layout Created Using HTML and CSS.
 	Features:1.Hover Effect On Navigation Bar
 		 2.Hover Effect On Buttons.